keithjgrant/budget.keithjgrant.com/content/docs/usage/initial-setup.md

 Be sure to create at least one category that's expected to accrue over multiple months.
 These are where you can set aside a little money each month to prepare for unexpected or seasonal expenses.
 (Check the _Accrues_ box beside these categories so they get excluded from your monthly expected vs. spent chart on the _Summary_ sheet.)
+I also suggest an extra accrual category called "Savings" or "Emergency fund" where you can set aside funds long term.

 List your bank accounts and credit cards in Columns E and F (up to 5 each).
 Don't worry about listing any investment accounts or anything like that;